GAGGIUINO/gaggiuino.github.io/docs/gcp/gaggia-classic-pro-new-classic.md

 All going well, feel like an absolute coffee titan each and every time you pull a shot.

-!>If you have any issues, firstly check the rules on the discord and then open an **#install-help...** for your respective machine.
+?>If you have any issues, firstly check the rules on the discord and then open an **#install-help...** for your respective machine.
 Try to make sure you do some research with the use of the powerful search function on discord to search for keywords with images or links etc...

 # 3.0.0 Appendix
 ## 3.1.0 Schematics & Diagrams

-!>**PLEASE NOTE THE SCHEMATIC DRAWINGS HAVE BEEN DRAWN FLIPPED AND UPSIDE DOWN.
+?>**PLEASE NOTE THE SCHEMATIC DRAWINGS HAVE BEEN DRAWN FLIPPED AND UPSIDE DOWN.
 BLAME GAGGIA.**

 **Schematics:**
 * [GAGGIA Classic Pro **Nano** wiring](https://user-images.githubusercontent.com/53577819/210629004-f423f988-cf88-4fae-8f3f-103a8cfbe7e4.png ':size=350')